-Unsure whether you should operate through an umbrella company or set up your own limited (Ltd) company?
+Unsure whether you should operate through an umbrella company or a limited company?

 As a contractor, regardless of whether you’re new to that way of working or a seasoned professional, it can feel overwhelming to determine the right route for you.

-The experienced team of advisors at Umbrella Tracker can explain the difference between these two, helping you to make an informed choice that suits your personal and professional circumstances.
+The experienced team of advisors at Umbrella Tracker can explain the difference between umbrella and limited companies, helping you to make an informed choice that suits your personal and professional circumstances.

 Umbrella company vs limited company: Which is the best option for me?